Medina del Campo

 Medina del Campo is a town and municipality of Spain located in the autonomous community of Castile and León.
 Part of the Province of Valladolid, it is the centre of a farming area.

+It lies on the banks of the Zapardiel river, in the centre of the Duero basin.
+Initially a Berber settlement, it was repopulated after 1085.
+By the 12th century the walled town had become a major population centre of the Kingdom of Castile, drawing large-scale trading operations.
+It was later granted right to hold its well-known free fairs, which attracted a notable presence of international dealers.

 History

 Medina del Campo grew in importance thanks to its fairs held during the 15th and 16th centuries.
 This helped with banking and the businesses of wool, textiles, books and an enormous variety of other goods.
 As the population increased, the town expanded outward toward the plain of Zapardiel brook.
 Since then, the Padilla Street became the business centre of Medina.

 In 1489 a great trade agreement, that would last for 96 years, united the kingdoms of Spain and England with the reduction of trade tariffs, the recognition of France as a common enemy, and the marriage of Catherine of Aragon to King Henry VII's son, Prince Arthur (and later to King Henry VIII)—this was known as the Treaty of Medina del Campo (1489).